groue/CombineTraits/README.md

     receiveCompletion: { completion in
         switch completion {
         case .finished:
-            // It is ok is no name was received? break
+            // It is ok if no name was received? break
         case let .failure(error):
-            // It is ok is a name was received? handle(error)
+            // It is ok if a name was received? handle(error)
         }
     },